Here are some ways trees help our bottom line:

 Trees save energy.

 They shade our homes so we use less electricity for air conditioning.
-That means fewer greenhouse gases need to be produced in generating are produced in generating power.
+That means fewer greenhouse gases need to be produced in generating power.

 Trees reduce heating bills.